pippim/pippim.github.io/programs/mserve.md

 The last CD of the set doesn't say ***[Disc 3]*** nor does it say ***Volume 3***.
-It gets confusing when you are viewing the Music Location.
+It gets confusing when you are viewing the *Music Location Tree* window.

-To Rename using the Music Location tree:
+To Rename within the *Music Location Tree* window:

 1. Right click on the third CD Album.
 2. Select *"Rename Album"* from the popup menu.